 Session ID and Session timer

-In the top left corner, below the top bar, you see a 6 digit code and a timer.
+In the top left corner you see a 6 digit code and a timer.
 The 6 digit code is the session ID.
 People can connect to your board by entering this session ID.
 If your session is password protected for increased security, they will have to enter the correct password to get access.
 You will also find the session ID conveniently located in the browser tab.
 The session ID can be hidden by tapping on the 'Show board ID' option in the Hamburger menu.

 The timer indicates how long you have been active in the session.
 It is perfect for controlling meeting times.
 You have a real time record of meeting length and it is great for planning the flow of the meeting.
 Please note that when you refresh the page, the session timer restarts as well.
 The page for example refreshes, if you resize the browser window as well.